icnrg/draft-irtf-icnrg-terminology/terms.md

 > A sequence of octets and optionally a numeric type representing a single label in the hierarchical structured name.

-  >> Common aliases include: name segment (as in CCN).
+  >> Common aliases include: name segment (as in CCNx).

 **Packet ID**:

-> a unique cryptographic identifier for a Data packet.
+> A unique cryptographic identifier for a Data packet.
 Typically, this is a cryptographic hash digest of a data packet (such as SHA256), including its name, payload, meta information, and signature.

   >> Common aliases include: implicit digest.